AutomatedProcessImprovement/simod-http/README.md

 See [Configuration management with Ansible](ansible/README.md).

 Single-button deployment can be triggered from the [GitHub Actions workflow]((https://github.com/AutomatedProcessImprovement/simod-http/actions/workflows/deploy.yaml)).
+Celery Flower dashboard is accessible at https://simod.cloud.ut.ee/flower.